 - Trim Whitespace: Removes spaces, tabs, and returns from the start and end of the text.

-To make it easier to find text for the Filter feature, or just to quickly view the site without leaving Simon, Preview and Source windows are available.
-The Preview window includes both the HTML source and rendered content of the page, while the Source window includes the server headers and HTML source.
+To make it easier to find text for the Filter feature, or just to quickly view the site without leaving Simon, Preview pane is available.
+The Preview pane includes the rendered content, HTML source and server headers of the page, plus the output of each filter for the test.
 You can also easily view the sites in your preferred web browser.
-Preview is also available for non-web services, to see what is checked and what is output by the server.
+Preview is also available for non-web services, to see what is output by the server and the filters.

 Further, you can share notifiers between multiple tests: set up a notifier once, and use it for as many tests as you like.
 For additional flexibility, variables enable customizing the notifier with test names, URLs, times, etc.

 - Action: Bounce the Dock icon, activate Simon, display in your web browser, and other actions.

 - APC Masterswitch: Toggle an outlet on an APC Masterswitch power device.